kfg021/Sorting-Algorithm-Visualizer/README.md

 ## Description
 A program to visualize eight of the most common sorting algorithms (Made with the Java Swing framework).

+### How to Run
+Download and open the .jar file located in the "Executable Jar" folder.

 ### Implemented Sorting Algorithms
 * [Bubble sort](https://en.wikipedia.org/wiki/Bubble_sort)
 * [Heap sort](https://en.wikipedia.org/wiki/Heapsort)